 As previously stated in Section 15(a)(3) above, in an effort to further reduce agricultural impacts, the Applicant has minimized impacts to soils classified as NYS Agriculture Land Classification's MSG 1-4.
 Within the Facility Site, approximately 329.07 acres (12.35 percent) of soils are classified as NYS Agriculture Land Classification's MSG 1-4.
 Of the 329.07 acres of MSG 1-4 within the Facility Site, 239.30 acres are within active agricultural fields (based on the Applicant's digitized analysis; see Section 15(a)(4) above).
 Approximately 149.88 acres of these active agricultural MSG 1-4 are within the Facility fenced area and will be limited for agricultural production for the life of the Facility; this accounts for 62.63 percent of the active agricultural MSG 1-4 within the Facility Site.
-This impact accounts for less than one percent (0.76 percent) of active agricultural lands within
+This impact accounts for less than one percent (0.76 percent) of active agricultural lands within MSG 1-4 within Montgomery County.
+More information on MSG soils is provided in Section 15(b)(6) below.

-2 There are no MSG 1-4 present at the location of the O&M building, substation, and POI switchyard; thus, there are no permanent impacts associated with these Facility components.
+There are no MSG 1-4 present at the location of the O&M building, substation, and POI switchyard; thus, there are no permanent impacts associated with these Facility components.